briankarlberg/python-reference/source/docs/operators/floor_division.rst

 Description
 ===========
-Returns the integral part of the quotient.
+Returns the integer part of the quotient.

 Syntax
 ======